-(15) The second phase of the curriculum lifecycle is Course Plan where:

-- a. the relevant College Dean approves the overarching course or explicit unit structure for transfers to scope or VTPs; or - b. the Vice-Chancellor approves the overarching course or explicit unit structure for new and continuing additions to scope.

-(16) Once a new or continuing addition to scope has been prioritised and approved for curriculum development by the Vice-Chancellor, the College must prepare a VET course or explicit unit plan in the Curriculum Management System
+- (15) The second phase of the curriculum lifecycle is Course Plan and Design where the Academic Programs Committee conducts a quality review and ensures compliance with the academic requirements of the University and the legislation as prescribed in clause 6 and reports approvals to Academic Board. - (16) Once a new or continuing addition to scope business proposal has been prioritised and approved for curriculum development by the Pro Vice-Chancellor and Chief Executive CDU TAFE, the VET Team Leader must prepare and submit a course design in the Curriculum Management System (CMS) within eight weeks of the business case approval.

-(CMS) within four weeks of notification being received via the National Register of VET that a VET course or explicit unit is superseded.

-(17) For a transfer of scope or VTP, where a business case is not required, the College must also prepare a course, explicit unit or VTP plan in the CMS within four weeks of notification being received via the national register of VET that a VET course or explicit unit is superseded.
+- (17) For a transfer of scope or VTP, where a business case is not required, the VET Team Leader must also prepare a course, explicit unit or VTP course design in the CMS within eight weeks of notification being received via the National Register of VET that a VET course or explicit unit is superseded.

-(18) All VET course, explicit unit and VTP plans must include downloaded information from training.gov.au, as well as information regarding:
+- (18) All VET course, explicit unit and VTP plans must include downloaded information from training.gov.au, as well as information regarding:

-- a. course description;
+- a. duration;

 - b. student transition arrangements for superseded courses and explicit units;

 - c. unnamed electives;

 - d. third party arrangements;

 - e. online delivery arrangements;

 - f. interstate delivery;

 - g. international onshore or offshore arrangements;

 - h. apprenticeship and/or traineeship information;

-- i. resources including staff, equipment, technology, facilities and teaching and learning materials; and
+- i. resources including staff, equipment, technology, facilities, and teaching and learning materials; and

 - j. funding sources.

-(19) The next stage of this procedure, curriculum design, cannot commence for:

-- a. new and continuing additions until the College Dean approves the VET course plan in the CMS workflow followed by the Vice-Chancellor's approval; and - b. transfers or VTPs until the College Dean approves the VET course plan in the CMS workflow.

-VET Course Design

-(20) The third phase of the curriculum lifecycle is Course Design where the Academic Programs Committee (APC) conducts a quality review and ensures compliance with the academic requirements of the University and the legislation as prescribed in section 1.2 and makes a recommendation for Academic Board approval.

-(21) The College must prepare and submit a course design in the CMS once a new or continuing addition course plan is approved by the Vice-Chancellor or a transfer to scope or VTP is approved by the College Dean within 4 weeks of the Course Plan being approved.

-(22) In the course design phase, a Training and Assessment Strategy (TAS) is developed in the CMS and must include the following downloaded information from training.gov.au where applicable:
+- (19) In the course design, a Training and Assessment Strategy (TAS) is developed in the CMS and must include the following downloaded information from training.gov.au where applicable:

+- a. qualification description and packaging rules;

+- b. course mandatory requirements;

+- c. entry requirements;

+- d. industry engagement on TAS;

+- e. assessment conditions

-- a. industry engagement on training and delivery strategy; - b. specialisation streams; - c. resources and equipment listed for each unit; - d. third party teaching and learning resources; and - e. inci.dental fees and costs.
+- f. specialisation streams;

+- g. resources and equipment listed for each unit;

+- h. third party teaching and learning resources; and

+- i. incidental fees and costs.

-(23) Every TAS must include a plan for every student cohort in the CMS detailing:
+- (20) Every TAS must include a plan for every student cohort in the CMS detailing:

-- a. course offering; - b. student characteristics;
+- a. course offering;

+- b. student characteristics;

 - c. third party arrangements;

 - d. training and assessment details;

 - e. learning activities;

-- f. volume of learning and rationale;
+- f. volume of learning and rationale; and

-- g. sequence of training; and
+- g. sequence of training.

-- h. mandatory assessment conditions.

-(24) Detailed information regarding trainers and assessors involved in the delivery of a TAS must be entered into the VET Lecturer Competency Matrix in the CMS, specifically:
+- (21) Detailed information regarding trainers and assessors involved in the delivery of a TAS must be entered into the VET Lecturer Competency Matrix in the CMS, specifically:

-- a. industry and VET training qualifications; - b.
-VET lecturer competence mapped to the units they are training and assessing; and - c. professional development record.
+- a. industry and VET training qualifications;

+- b.
+VET lecturer competence mapped to the units they are training and assessing; and
-(25) Every TAS that indicates any online delivery for any student cohort must include an application for Learnline sites in the CMS.

-(26) All core and elective units selected for every student cohort plan described in the TAS must be entered into the CMS.

-(27) Once the College Dean approves a TAS for a new or continuing addition to scope in the CMS, it is reviewed by the Academic Programs Committee and recommended to Academic Board for submission to ASQA and/or CRICOS.

-(28) Once the College Dean approves a transfer to scope or a VTP in the CMS, it must be approved by the Academic Programs Committee prior to student transitions or submission to CRICOS.
+- c. professional development record.

+- (22) Every TAS that indicates any online delivery for any student cohort must include an application for Learnline sites in the CMS. - (23) All core and elective units selected for every student cohort plan described in the TAS must be entered into the CMS. - (24) Once the TAFE Learning and Teaching Committee (TAFE LTC) approves a TAS for a new or continuing addition to scope in the CMS, it is reviewed and approved by the Academic Programs Committee and submitted to ASQA and/or CRICOS. - (25) Once the Pro Vice-Chancellor and Chief Executive CDU TAFE approves a transfer to scope in the CMS, it must be reviewed and approved by the APC prior to student transitions. - (26) Once new, continuing addition and transfer to scope are approved by the Academic Programs Committee these are reported to Academic Board. - (27) The VET Team Leader approves a VTP or skill set in the CMS.